blue-button/implementation-guide/receive-using-direct.md

 When an STA is hosted externally, it is usually by a Health Information Services Provider (HISP).

-For Blue Button, your Direct STA must be able to:
+For Blue Button+, your Direct STA must be able to:

 - ***Generate valid Direct addresses*** for your users and use cases.
 - ***Publish certificates*** for its addresses via DNS or LDAP.
 If the addresses are patient-controlled, you must assign an ***individual certificate*** to each.